 High school students may take college courses through the North Carolina Career & College Promise program.
-Under this program, high school juniors and seniors may enroll in a College Transfer Pathway, a Career and Technical Education Pathway, and/or a Workforce Continuing Education Pathway.
+In partnership with our public-school systems in Wilkes, Ashe and Alleghany high school juniors and seniors may enroll in a College Transfer Pathway, a Career and Technical Education Pathway, and/or a Workforce Continuing Education Pathway.